 We’re pretty sure that we all remember the day when we looked into the mirror and discovered, to our dismay, the beginning signs of lines forming at the corner of our eyes.

-If you’re one of the lucky people who still haven’t developed crow’s feet yet, then you need to start taking measures to prevent that day from ever happening.
-Prevention is better than cure after all!
+If you’re one of the lucky people who still haven’t developed crow’s feet yet, then you’ll need to start taking measures to prevent that day from ever happening.

 The more you pull and stretch your skin and the connective tissues underneath it, the faster it will lose its elasticity and form fine lines.